Ego death: Controversy

 While I was at Starwood, I was getting mightily annoyed by all the people out there who were deluding themselves and others into believing that a cheap dose of acid, 'shrooms, peyote, "molly" or whatever was going to get them to a higher spiritual plane [...]
 While I was at that campsite I sat and read most of the book The Psychedelic Experience by Timothy Leary and Richard Alpert (aka Baba Ram Dass, later of Be Here Now fame).
 It's a book about the authors' deeply mistaken reading of the Tibetan Book of the Dead as a guide for the drug taking experience [...]
 It was one thing to believe in 1964 that a brave new tripped out age was about to dawn.
 It's quite another to still believe that now, having seen what the last 47 years have shown us about where that path leads.
 If you want some examples, how about Jimi Hendrix, Sid Vicious, Syd Barrett, John Entwistle, Kurt Cobain...
 Do I really need to get so cliched with this?
 Come on now.

 The concept that ego death or a similar experience might be considered a common basis for religion has been disputed by scholars in religious studies but "has lost none of its popularity".
 Scholars have also criticized Leary and Alpert's attempt to tie ego death and psychedelics with Tibetan Buddhism.
-John Myrdhin Reynolds, has disputed Leary and Jung's use of the Evans-Wentz's translation of the Tibetan Book of the Dead, arguing that it introduces a number of misunderstandings about Dzogchen.
-Reynolds argues that Evans-Wentz's was not familiar with Tibetan Buddhism, and that his view of Tibetan Buddhism was "fundamentally neither Tibetan nor Buddhist, but Theosophical and Vedantist".
+John Myrdhin Reynolds, has disputed Leary and Jung's use of the Evans-Wentz translation of the Tibetan Book of the Dead, arguing that it introduces a number of misunderstandings about Dzogchen.
+Reynolds argues that Evans-Wentz was not familiar with Tibetan Buddhism, and that his view of Tibetan Buddhism was "fundamentally neither Tibetan nor Buddhist, but Theosophical and Vedantist".
 Nonetheless, Reynolds confirms that the nonsubstantiality of the ego is the ultimate goal of the Hinayana system.